RoboticsLabURJC/2019-phd-sergio-paniego/docs/_posts/2022-01-26-montmelo-vs-simple-circuit-no-line-comparison.md

 {% include gallery id="gallery1" caption="Completed percentage comparison" %}

+{% include gallery id="gallery2" caption="Position deviation comparison" %}

 {% include gallery id="gallery3" caption="Completed distance comparison" %}

+# Detail of position deviation

+Taking a closer look to the position deviation values we can get a better insight of what's going on in the comparison.
+In the first image below, we can see the position deviation values for the brains that complete the Montmeló circuit.
+The PID controller (explicit brain) hast the best value for this metric.
+For the neural network based brains, we can see a deceasing trend while we go from the simplest brain to the most advanced one. the Pilotnet with 3DCNNs.

+On the second image, we can see the mean position deviation value for the simple circuit without the red line.
+The values are really high, which means that the car is not "following the line" corretly and the path that it follows is really different.
+Still, the Pilotnet 3DCNN brain is able to complete the circuit.
+This could be related to the addition of memory to the equation.

+{% include gallery id="gallery4" caption="Position deviation comparison" %}

+{% include gallery id="gallery5" caption="Position deviation comparison" %}

+# Conclusion

 With this post, we start to understand the differences of using a neural network based approach against a PID controller and a brain without memory against one that actually has some kind of memory.